Common-Longitudinal-ICU-data-Format/CLIF_Proning_Incidence_Severe_ARF/README.md

 3. Will output prone_outcomes.csv table that includes site-specific aggregate proning cohort data per month.
 4. Will output results of regression models, for use in aggregative cross-federation analysis.

- The final project results should be saved in the UChicago box folder.

 ## Detailed Instructions for running the project

 ## 1. Setup Project Environment
-All Packages are coded into the cohort_identification and analysis scripts and can be run in an RStudio.
+All Packages are coded into the cohort_identification and analysis scripts and can be run in RStudio (developed using R version 4.3.1).

-## 2. Run code
+## 2. For local sites there are 2 initial scripts to run
 Can run both scripts as R markdown files with the 'knit' function in R
-1. Run 00_cohort_identification_prone_incidence_wCovid.Rmd script to define the ARF cohort.
+1. Run local cohort identification script: 00_local_CLIF_prone_incidence_cohort_identification_wCOVID.Rmd script to define the ARF cohort.
-2. Run analysis script: 01_CLIF_prone_incidence_analysis_wCOVID.Rmd to perform analysis and generate output.
+2. Run local analysis script: local analysis script: 01_local_CLIF_prone_incidence_analysis_wCOVID.Rmd to perform analysis and generate output.

-## 3. Upload results from the project_output (tables and graphs) to the UChicago Box Folder.
+## 3. Upload summary results from the project_output (tables and graphs) to the UChicago Box Folder.

-## 4. Await global coefficicents
-**The investigators plan to calculate global fixed effects coefficients and will send a short third analytic file to extract fixed effects adjustment for a mixed effect model attempting to quantify variation betweeen hospitals in proning rates.
-This will be done in a third step. **
+## 4. Once all participating sites hvae rund scripts 00 and 01, lead investigators generate global coefficients for proning covariates.
+THEN will ask that each site run a third script to generate risk-adjusted rates of proning by hospital and period.
+3. Run local proning prediction script with globaly estimated coefficients: 02_local_CLIF_prone_incidence_global_risk_adjustment.Rmd

+## 4. Lead Investigators than Run Analytic Scripts to Accomplish Exploratory Data analysis, summary random effects meta-analysis and bayesian hierarchical models.
+1. 03_summary_CLIF_prone_incidence_allsite_eda.Rmd (generates data for Tables 1 and 2, Figure 1)
+2. 04_summary_CLIF_proning_meta_analysis.R
+3. 05_summary_CLIF_prone_incidence_bayesian_hierarchical.Rmd (generates data for Figure 3)

 ---